 Scheduling a HeartSmart CT Scan

 A HeartSmart CT Scan is available without a physician’s referral but be sure to check with your insurance company for possible reimbursement opportunities.
-At Parkview, the cost of a HeartSmart CT Scan is only $50 and is offered in multiple locations.
+Beginning in January 2025, HeartSmart CT Scans will cost $99.
+They are offered in multiple locations.
 To schedule an appointment, call 260-266-7500.

 When is the best time to start your journey?